How We Build

 ponds while they are floating on the water.

-We upgraded once again to preformed pond liners with
+We upgraded once again to preformed

-built in "plant shelves" for the ducks to use as steps
+built in plant shelves for the ducks to use as steps

 to get in and out.